pmackenz/FEM.edu/sphinx/source/general/Installation.rst

     $ pip install femedu

-This will install the actual package in your :code:`${PYTHONPATH}/site-packages` folder
+This will install the actual package in your :code:`site-packages` folder

 You should be ready to go.